 He began his career as a Post-Doctoral Researcher with the University of California, Davis in 1990.
 He then joined Golden Hope Plantations Berhad as a Biotechnologist in 1991.
 He returned to academia as a Lecturer at Universiti Putra Malaysia in 1995 where he stayed until 2003 as an Associate Professor.
-Subsequently, he joined Sime Darby Technology Centre Sdn Bhd, a wholly-owned subsidiary of SDPB, in 2003 as General Manager, Biotechnology, where he helped establish a new technology centre with biotechnology capability, and subsequently assumed the position as Director of Research in 2005.
+Subsequently, he joined Sime Darby Technology Centre Sdn Bhd, a wholly-owned subsidiary of SDP, in 2003 as General Manager, Biotechnology, where he helped establish a new technology centre with biotechnology capability, and subsequently assumed the position as Director of Research in 2005.

 His past and present responsibilities include all R&D-related works of the Plantation Division in supporting operations through technical advisory and research.
-He has also been actively involved in developing and discovering oil palm genomics and technology output to support palm breeding operations as a way to improve yields and provide means for SDPB to be globally competitive against other vegetable oil players.
+He has also been actively involved in developing and discovering oil palm genomics and technology output to support palm breeding operations as a way to improve yields and provide means for SDP to be globally competitive against other vegetable oil players.

 He graduated with a Bachelor’s degree in Plant Sciences from London University in 1985.
 He also obtained a PhD in Plant Molecular and Developmental Biology from Leicester University in 1989.